-If the technical taxpayer rule is interpreted in the foregoing manner, it should prevent duplicate benefits FTC transactions involving withholding taxes, at least in those limited cases in which there is a direct repo of the stock or debt security in respect of which
+If the technical taxpayer rule is interpreted in the foregoing manner, it should prevent duplicate benefits FTC transactions involving withholding taxes, at least in those limited cases in which there is a direct repo of the stock or debt security in respect of which the withholding tax is imposed.
+This would be ineffectual, however, because under the proposed regulation it would not apply where the stock or security is held through a disregarded entity that in turn was the subject of the repo.188 Moreover, this approach would not apply to duplicate benefits FTC arbitrage transactions that involve entity-level taxes.

-Furthermore, and of greater concern, as discussed in Part IV, Paragraph 3, above, this approach is inconsistent with commercial and capital markets practices and existing law.
+Furthermore, and of greatest concern, as discussed in Part IV, Paragraph 3, above, this approach is inconsistent with commercial and capital markets practices and existing law.
 It will impose an unnecessary and unwelcome burden upon taxpayers and the IRS in many commercial situations to determine whether the tax law of a particular country treats the U.S. taxpayer as the taxpayer under a particular repo, nominee or agency arrangement.
-Additionally, this approach departs from the principle of looking to foreign law only to ascertain the relevant facts, but to U.S. tax principles to determine who is the relevant taxpayer.208
+Additionally, this approach departs from the principle of looking to foreign law only to ascertain the relevant facts, but to U.S. tax principles to determine who is the relevant taxpayer.189